Authors of section

 5. Indications

-The indications for using the 90° drill/screwdriver are fractures extending into the lower border of the mandibular angle and the ascending ramus, including the caudal and low parts (subcondylar division) of the condylar process.
+The indications for using a 90° drill/screwdriver are fractures extending into the lower border of the mandibular angle and the ascending ramus, including the caudal region of the condylar process (see illustration).

 The mandibular area where the angulated screwdriver is useful

-A typical application of the angled drill/screwdriver for plate fixation of a condylar fragment.
+The illustration shows a typical application of an angled drill/screwdriver: plate fixation of a condylar fragment.

 Use of the angulated screwdriver for fixation of a condylar fragment